nearmap/kubefs/README.md

 ### Troubleshooting

-Q. While creating/installing dependencies into a virtual environment I see errors in red, something about `Failed building wheel`.
+### While creating/installing dependencies into a virtual environment I see
+errors in red, something about `Failed building wheel`.
 What do I do?

 These are not fatal errors and you can ignore them.